 In general, Copyright Law prohibits reproducing and distributing copyrighted works.
 However, the "Fair Use Doctrine" (Section 107) allows a limited amount of copying for purposes such as teaching and scholarship.
-In determining whether the use made of a work in a particular case is a Fair Use, the factors to be considered include:
+In determining whether the use made of a work in a particular case is a Fair Use, the four factors to be considered include: